Housing Management Officers (HMO's) are responsible for the buildings and the people living in independent living schemes.

-You can find contact details for each scheme in the sheltered housing directory.
+You can also find contact details for each scheme in the independent living directory.

 If you need emergency help at any time you can press your personal alarm pendant or pull cord located around your home.
 There are also speech modules and cords located in communal areas.

-This will activate a telephone, which your Scheme Manager will answer during their working day.
+This will activate a telephone, which your HMO will answer during their working day.

-What to do when the Scheme Manager is away
+What to do when the HMO is not on site

 If you need help out of working hours, your call will be answered by the community alarm service, called Be Independent.